 I'm back on Dropbox.
-I still use the free version of Google Drive.
+I still use Google Drive.
 I switched because I couldn't live with Drive's very S-L-O-W file synching.
 Dropbox kicks ass.
 And now that the price is the same for 1TB, it makes sense.

 It's a scary online world, with everybody tracking you, from the NSA to Facebook to your local online grocer.
 Hide My Ass will — well — hide your ass when you need to hide it.
 It's especially good for guarding your privacy while you're on a wi-fi connection.
 HIGHLY RECOMMENDED.